Cowboys may eye CBs with Jones squeezed by Prescott, Cooper - WHIZ News

 RESTRICTED FREE AGENTS: QB Cooper Rush, DL Daniel Ross.

 NEEDS: It was clear Cowboys couldn’t afford to keep Jones with QB Dak Prescott under franchise tag and team agreeing to long-term deal with Cooper.
 Jones was considered team’s top cornerback, so that position becomes need along with safety.
 Pass-rushing end becomes priority with Quinn headed to Chicago.
 Same will be true at defensive tackle if Collins is lured away.
 Cowboys signaled Blake Jarwin could take leading TE role from Witten by signing restricted free agent to new contract.
 Then Witten agreed to deal with Raiders, meaning his club record will stop at 16 seasons.
-LB depth will be issue if Lee doesn’t come back, and need could grow acute if questions about Leighton Vander Esch’s neck persist.
+Lee’s decision to return on one-year deal boosts LB depth with Leighton Vander Esch coming off surgery for neck injury that limited him to nine games.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL